MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 Digital anchoring involves two basic steps:

 1. Using the PC authoring app, import a 3D representation of a physical object.
 This could be a CAD model used to create the physical object or a scanned model after fabrication.
-If you don't have a 3D representation, you can skip this step and use the preset 3D model included in Dynamics 365 Guides.
+If you don't have a 3D representation, you can skip this step and use the preset 3D model included in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].

 2. Using HoloLens Author mode, place the 3D digital representation directly over a physical part.